NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 `CONVERT_TO_UPPER_CASE` as input, grouped using the `collect()` operator.

-* Add a line to your workflow definition for this new process with the appropriate input - click below if you're having trouble.
+* Add a line to your workflow definition for this new process with the appropriate input - remember that you can use `.view()` to check channel contents; click below if you're having trouble.

 <details>
 <summary> Click to show </summary>